zhiq/graphLLM/README.md

 # graphLLM

-Overall goal is to perform a comparative analysis of LLM output responses augmented by three different augmentors:
+Overall goal of this research is to perform a comparative analysis of LLM output responses augmented by three different augmentors:

 - Textual information (source material)
 - Graph information (structural representation of the source material) or